-This principle can sound sort of obvious; but it isn't, as some examples show.
-First, what do you think that the probability of the truth of testimony from the writers of the South Bend Tribune would be?
+Here's an example.
+What do you think that the probability of the truth of testimony from the writers of the South Bend Tribune is?

 Let's suppose that you think that it is quite a reliable paper, and that its testimony is true 99.9% of the time, so that the probability of its testimony being false is 0.1%.